 It is difficult to precisely determine the influence of the Holy See on world events, especially when comparing it to the influence it had in the past.
 Still, I would dare say that the Vatican’s planetary influence is still significant, especially since the start of the term of the unique and agile Pope Francis, but that it has realistically diminished in relation to earlier epochs due to numerous reasons.”

-Many would say that Darko’s greatest achievement in diplomacy was his successful lobbying in UNESCO – to ensure that Kosovo didn’t received the two-thirds majority of votes it required.
+Many would say that Darko’s greatest achievement in diplomacy was his successful lobbying in UNESCO – to ensure that Kosovo didn’t receive the two-thirds majority of votes it required.
 For an observer, a question arises as to how he succeeded in this impossible mission, while he knows how stressful, but unforgettable those days, or rather months, were…

 “Prior to the start of the campaign for Kosovo’s membership in UNESCO, there was the systematic creation of the atmosphere that it is almost a formality, that we were facing a completed deed, and that the mission of opposing the candidacy was impossible.
 Crucial to our subsequent success was our conviction that, despite all the obstacles, this mission was not impossible, even though we knew it would be devilishly difficult and ultimately uncertain.
 The operation to oppose membership was launched at the highest level, multilaterally and bilaterally.
 On our side, we achieved unified action, planned and coordinated, among all state institutions, various organisations and individuals involved in this campaign, which had rarely been the case to that extent previously.
 Pristina’s sponsors and allies lobbied strongly, not saving on resources.
 We didn’t have access to many of those resources, but we felt that there was growing discomfort around the world regarding the harsh imposing of decisions in international organisations.
-There was, however, a real danger that – despite this positive trend – the inertia of previous voting practises in favour of Kosovo and similar projects of the group of influential and arrogant states would still prove crucial in this case as well.
+There was, however, a real danger that – despite this positive trend – the inertia of the previous voting practises in favour of Kosovo and similar projects of the group of influential and arrogant states would still prove crucial in this case as well.
 In the end, however, that didn’t happen, which was a far-reaching precedent.
 Our tactics proved to be correct.”

 How does this connoisseur of French politics interpret French President Macron’s advocacy for the EU to first deepen internal structures and only then expand to include Balkan countries?